Opposition to Water Act Amendments and Lack of Consultation

 FURTHER BE IT RESOLVED that RMA advocate to the (GOA) to collect sufficient data to inform proper “rainwater” and “usage” definitions in the Water Act, and to better determine Alberta’s water availability;

-FURTHER BE IT RESOLVED that RMA advocate to the (GOA) to prioritize and implement effective water conservation strategies in regions with low water availability before considering inter-basin water transfer initiatives;
+FURTHER BE IT RESOLVED that RMA advocate to the (GOA) to prioritize more water storage capacity in regions with low water availability before considering inter-basin water transfer initiatives;

 FURTHER BE IT RESOLVED that RMA advocate to the (GOA) to provide full transparency and public engagement opportunities regarding any proposed changes to the Water Act.